DaveOval/DaveOval/README.md

 #  About Me:
 Hi!
-I'm a passionate AI engineer and Full Stack developer specializing in Front-End and LangChain.
+I'm a passionate AI engineer and Full Stack developer specializing in Front-End and DevOps.
 With expertise in HTML, CSS, JavaScript, TypeScript, React, Node.js, LangChain, Python, Docker, Git, and Swift, I love crafting high-quality interfaces and applications.
 Let's collaborate and build amazing projects together!

 ## 🌐 Socials: